crumwj22/semantic-markup/README.md

 # semantic-markup

-The goal of this assignment was to increase accessibility by using semantic HTML and improve the CSS through refactoring.

-These are the changes that were made to the original code:

-HTML Changes: Title changed to Horiseon, header element fixed, footer element fixed, nav element added, added main element for content, added aside element, added article elements, added figure element for image, added Alts for images.

-CSS Changes: Consolidated benefit, benefit H3s, and benefit img.
-Consolidated search engine social, imgs, and H2s.
+Project Description:

+Initial task was to update page to ensure accessibility standards are met so that people with disabilities can access the site using assistive technologies like video captions, screen readers and braille keyboards.
+Additional accessibility updates may provide site with higher ranking with search engines like Google.

+HTML Changes:

+-Added comments to index.html to facilitate refactoring.
+-Corrected broken link on search engine optimization nav.
+-Title changed to company name (Horiseon).
+-Added elements for header, footer, nav, main, aside, articles, and figure for main image, -Added Alts to images.

+CSS Changes:

+-Added comments to style.css to facilitate refactoring.
+-Consolidated repatative styles.
+-Re-identified style selectors accordingly.

+Deployment link to finished site:

+Contributions:

+-Code rafactoring completed by Jesse Crumley